dmitriysolovev/data-engineer/labs/01-Provision-Synapse-Workspace.md

 Please use Azure credentials dedicated for your lab environment.
 Estimated time to complete: **10** minutes.

 ---
-## 1. Validate if Synapse Resource provider is registered
+## 1. Validate if Microsoft.Synapse Resource provider is registered
 A resource provider is a collection of REST operations that enables functionality for an Azure service, for example Azure Synapse Analytics.
 In order to deploy a service related resource provider must be registered in the Azure Subscription.
 In most cases they are already registered, however it's worth to check.
 List of Reource providers for Azure analytics services is [there](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-services-resource-providers#analytics-resource-providers)

 You must have permission to do the /register/action operation for the resource provider.
 The permission is included in the Contributor and Owner roles.
 Reregister a resource provider when the resource provider.supports new locations that you need to use.
 More information can be found there [https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types)